- Are you looking for a "doggy fix"?

 Saturday & Sunday 1:00pm - 4:00pm

-You have the option of taking your date out for just the afternoon or overnight (provided you have permission from your landlord or other relevant individual).
+You have the option of taking your date out for just the day or overnight (provided you have permission from your landlord or other relevant individual).
 Any family or housemates you may have should be made aware of your plans to bring home the animal even if it is for a short time.
 You should also try to minimize the traffic in and out of your home during your date.

 - If your date will be spending the night you need to have them back at the shelter before the next scheduled adoption hours (see above).

 We will provide you with all of the necessities you will need for your date.
 A collar, a leash, food and treats are available for dogs.
 Toys are also available upon request.
 It is important to remember that all non-food items must be returned to the shelter when you bring back the shelter pet.